SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-existing-javascript-libraries.md

 ## JavaScript libraries formats

 Different JavaScript libraries are built and packaged in a different way.
-Some are packaged as modules while others are plain scripts that run in the global scope (these scripts are often referred to as non-AMD scripts).
+Some are packaged as modules while others are plain scripts that run in the global scope (these scripts are often referred to as non-module scripts).
 When loading JavaScript libraries from a URL, how you register an external script in a SharePoint Framework project depends on the format of the script.
 There are multiple module formats, such as AMD, UMD or CommonJS but the only thing that you have to know is if the particular script is a module or not.

 When registering scripts packaged as modules the only thing that you have to specify, is the URL where the particular script should be downloaded from.
 Dependencies to other scripts are handled already inside the script's module construct.

-Non-AMD scripts on the other hand require at minimum the URL from where the script should be downloaded and the name of the variable with which the script will be registered in the global scope.
-If the non-AMD script depends on other scripts, they can be listed as dependencies.
+Non-module scripts on the other hand require at minimum the URL from where the script should be downloaded and the name of the variable with which the script will be registered in the global scope.
+If the non-module script depends on other scripts, they can be listed as dependencies.
 To illustrate this, let's have a look at a few examples.

-Angular v1.x is a non-AMD script.
+Angular v1.x is a non-module script.
 You register it as an external resource in a SharePoint Framework project by specifying its URL and the name of the global variable it should register with:

 ```json
 "angular": {